Soumik-Roy/Robustness-of-Bayesian-Neural-Networks-against-White-Box-Attacks/README.md

 `config_frequentist.py`: Hyperparameters for `main_frequentist` file.
 `AttackingModels.ipynb` : Attacks performed on BNNs and plot generated

-A detailed Report [here](Robustness_Report.pdf) written as a part of course project for CS690- Deep Learning Course at Purdue University is given.
+A detailed Report [here](Robustness_Report.pdf) written as a part of course project for CSL4030 - Dependable AI at IIT Jodhpur.